Before submitting to PSA, please read the following guidelines and suggestions:

 Before you post

-- Please proofread, spell-check, edit and fact check your piece, we have limited resources and rely on your diligence. (if your submission is not posted within a week it has been rejected please edit it more thoroughly and resubmit)
+- Please proofread, spell-check, edit and fact check your piece, we have limited resources and rely on your diligence. (if your submission has not been proofread it will not be posted.
+Feel free to email us at firstname.lastname@example.org if your submission is not posted or if you have other questions.)

 - When possible, include hyperlinks to back up facts and quotes.

 - If you are unsure how to include a video, just include the URL of the video in the text, or email it to us, and we’ll add it for you.

 - Include PDFs for zines for printing and they will be added to our “zine library” section.

 - Photos, and Videos are strongly encouraged!
 Please wipe your meta (EXIF) data.
 Please include at least one picture.